 Average sales prices for both homes and condominiums are roughly the same as last year off by two to five percentage points over the same time last year but the number of properties on the market has dramatically decreased.
 Inventory levels dropped from 3,060 in 2010 2,700 last year and finally 2,500 this year, according to the PCBR.

 "I think we all feel very positive about the year so far," said Tami Whisker, the PCBR president.
-"From the increase in the number of sales and pending sales, to our second quarter numbers being the highest in dollar volume since 2007, this speaks volumes."

 The year started off slowly in the number of property sales, down roughly 11 percent in the first quarter of the year compared to the previous year.
 But the market rebound quickly from April to June, outpacing the previous year and setting 2012 up for the strongest year in the number of sales for the first half since 2007.